torosent/containers-k8s-workshop/Docker-ACS/Labs/docker101.md

 1. CTRL+Shift+B (Windows) or CMD+Shift+B (Mac) to build and start your container
 2. Wait for that to complete
 3. Press F5 to start debugging
+4. Browse the site at [http://localhost:8182](http://localhost:8182)
-4. Open ‘app.js’ and set a breakpoint on Line 5
+5. Open ‘app.js’ and set a breakpoint on Line 5
-5. Change some of the words in the string on Line 8 and save the file
+6. Change some of the words in the string on Line 8 and save the file
-6. See how the breakpoint is hit!
+7. See how the breakpoint is hit!

 #### How did that work?